Group actions on dg-manifolds and Exact Courant algebroids: Infinitesimal symmetries of -bundles over

-The previous lemma could be rephrased by saying that any closed differential form is cohomologous to an invariant one.
-Therefore if we have a homology vector field $d + H \partial_t$ and if the group $G$ is compact and connected, there exists a gauge transformation $B$ such the form
+This could be rephrased by saying that any closed differential form is cohomologous to an invariant one.
+Therefore if we have a homological vector field $d + H \partial_t$ and if the group $G$ is compact and connected, there exists a gauge transformation $B$ such the form